Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis: Conclusion

-\paragraph{Multiple workers.} As discussed in Section~\ref{sec:eval}, we limit the evaluation to a single active worker at a time for simplicity in analysis.
-However, \sysname{} can scale without requiring a dedicated backup core for each new worker, as synchronicity is managed by the monitor.
-This scalability was taken into consideration during the development of the proof-of-concept, which includes several optimizations, such as the use of thread-local hashmaps.
-Consequently, we expect \sysname{} to achieve high throughput with minimal overhead.
-We plan to evaluate this in future work.

-\paragraph{Multiple ML tasks.} While this paper focuses on deploying a single ML task, a real-world deployment would likely involve multiple tasks simultaneously.
-Serving multiple task pipelines simultaneously will necessarily lead to considering the intersection between the feature sets as well as interactions between \sysname{} pipelines as they independently adapt to observed conditions on the same system.
-We believe this could be an area that is ripe for new research moving forward.

-\paragraph{Complexity estimation.} As mentioned in Section~\ref{sec:offline}, considering only CPU cycles to represent system capacity can lead to performance problems depending on the environment where \sysname{} is deployed.
-We believe that including more metrics (\eg, in-use memory) in the estimation could lead to a more representative Pareto front.
-However, the complexity of the estimation could increase significantly, and we plan to investigate this in future work.
-Further, our current solution focuses exclusively on extracting features from network traffic, leaving model execution beyond its scope.
-In future work, we aim to incorporate the complexity of the ML model itself, which could offer a more accurate representation of the system's overall capabilities.

-\paragraph{Monitor additional system metrics.} This work uses packet loss as the primary metric for detecting system behavior.
-Our goal was to develop a simple yet effective solution, and this straightforward approach delivers clear benefits, as demonstrated in the paper.
-However, it also limits the complexity of the decisions made.
-We believe that incorporating additional metrics into the monitoring process could enable more fine-grained dynamic selection and further enhance the system's performance.

-\paragraph{Conclusion.} In this work, we introduce \sysname{}, a system that dynamically selects target ML models for traffic analysis tasks at runtime, without requiring user intervention. \sysname{} leverages lightweight signals to adapt to changing network conditions and the system's available resources.
+In this work, we introduce \sysname{}, a system that dynamically selects target ML models for traffic analysis tasks at runtime, without requiring user intervention. \sysname{} leverages lightweight signals to adapt to changing network conditions and the system's available resources.
 We detail the design of \sysname{} and evaluate it across two use cases, demonstrating its advantages under varying traffic configurations.

+\sysname{} opens several promising directions for future research.
+One avenue is improving model cost estimation by incorporating additional performance and resource metrics.
+Another is identifying new system-level metrics to enable finer-grained model selection and improve performance.
 We believe the presented approach has the potential to inspire new research directions, advancing the deployment of machine learning-based tasks in operational networks.
-To encourage further exploration and innovation, we are releasing \sysname{} as an open-source project. \microtypesetup{protrusion=false}
+To encourage further exploration and innovation, we are releasing \sysname{} as an open-source project.